Joey de Leon

-Jose Maria Ramos de Leon Jr. (born October 14, 1946), known professionally as Joey de Leon and also known as Henyo Master, is a Filipino comedian, actor, television host and songwriter.
+Jose Maria "Joey" Ramos de Leon Jr. (born October 14, 1946), also known as Henyo Master, is a Filipino comedian, actor, television host and songwriter.
 He is one of the members of the comedy trio, collectively known as TVJ with the Sotto brothers, Tito and Vic.

 Aside from being one of the pioneer hosts of Eat Bulaga!, de Leon is also the creator of the said noontime variety show as recognized by the Intellectual Property Office of the Philippines (IPOPHL), and the co-founder of the show's production company, TVJ Productions.

 Early life

 De Leon was the second child of Jose Seoane de Leon (1918–2008) of Spanish Filipino descent, and Emma Manahan Ramos (1925–2019).
 His paternal grandfather was the first mayor of Malolos, Bulacan.
 When he was three years old, his parents divorced.
 His father then moved to Madrid, Spain and eventually remarried.

 Career

 Prior to being an entertainer, de Leon earned his architecture degree from the National University in Manila.
 He was also a disc jockey for 12 radio stations when he was starting out.
 De Leon started his showbiz career in the 1960s as a radio disc jockey and announcer.
 He worked for 12 radio stations, including all seven radio stations owned by ABS-CBN Corporation (including DZMM) as well as other broadcasters like KBS whose had acquiring several broadcasting facilities and channel frequencies formerly used by de Leon's first employers ABS-CBN, such as Channel 9.
 His first big break on TV was IBC 13's gag show OK Lang.